adr/madr/docs/decisions/0009-support-links-between-adrs-inside-an-adrs.md

 * Good, because easy to write
 * Good, because history is shown (enabled by concept)
-* Good, because [current adr-tools support](https://github.com/npryce/adr-tools/pull/43) uses tables to describe links.
+* Good, because [current `adr-tools`' support](https://github.com/npryce/adr-tools/pull/43) uses tables to describe links.
 * Bad, because not supported by the CommonMark spec
-* Bad, because unclear whether a link was superseeded by another one
+* Bad, because unclear whether a link was super seeded by another one
 * Bad, because valid links not clear at first sight (there might be outdated links shown)

 ### Use heading together with a bullet list directly after status